sandialabs/canary/docs/source/introduction/status.rst

 cancelled
 ---------

-The test case was cancelled (usually by a keyboard interrupt).
+The test case was cancelled while running (usually by a keyboard interrupt).

 .. _stat-skipped:

 skipped
 -------

-The test case was skipped due to a failed dependency or skipped at runtime by exiting a ``63`` exit code.
+The test case was skipped due to a skipped dependency or by exiting with a ``63`` exit code.

 .. admonition:: Tip